Abe extends Japan's nationwide state of emergency, but prepares to relax some restrictions | The Japan Times

 “The coming month is one where we will aim to resolve the state of emergency and view it as a preparatory period toward a next step,” Prime Minister Shinzo Abe said at the end of the government task force meeting, adding that the government may terminate the state of emergency early depending on the evaluation about the situation around May 14 from infectious disease experts.

-He added that he wants experts to reassess the state of regional infections nationwide, as well as how far medical facilities are stretched, and decide whether it’s possible to lift the declaration before the end of the month.
+He added that he wants experts to reassess the state of regional infections nationwide, as well as how far medical facilities are stretched, around May 14, and decide whether it’s possible to lift the declaration before the end of the month.

 The extension reflects somber assessments by government officials and disease experts that Japan has not yet contained the pandemic, with daily infection counts staying high and medical resources stretched thin.